-Additive colors
+Additive colours

-Light from the three additive primary colors (red, blue and green - RBG) may be combined to make any other color.
+Light from the three additive primary colour (red, blue and green - RBG) may be combined to make any other colour.
 This is used all the time in technology such as computer screens and televisions.

-Subtractive colors
+Subtractive colours

-If we have white light and want to subtract colors to get any other color, we would use the primary subtractive colors (cyan, magenta and yellow - CMY) to filter or remove light of certain colors.
+If we have white light and want to subtract colours to get any other colour, we would use the primary subtractive colours (cyan, magenta and yellow - CMY) to filter or remove light of certain colours.